scottydont66/Homework2/README.md

+Homework 2

+I began by creating my three html docs.

+On the index page, called 'About Me', I linked Bootstrap and a style.css doc.

+Created the nav bar and linked the pages together.
+Then I duped the nav to all three pages.

+Laid out the basic elements, using placeholders where needed.
+Then, I set up the basic feel of the page (backgrounds, header, footer, etc.)

+Tested pages for responsiveness and made adjustments where needed.

+Replaced placeholders with actual media and linked my selected Google font to the head.

+Made final adjustments to responsive layout once media was in place.

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.